veilco/augur-lite/README.md

 -   Simplify the deployment scripts.
 Possibly use `truffle`
 -   Deploy the repo to NPM as `augur-lite`
 -   Possibly remove denomination token from markets, and only use the universe denomination token.
 Currently, denomination token is redundantly stored.
+-   Update tests to take new Universe initialization into account